chjfth/AmHotkey/README.md

 # AmHotkey: Modularized Autohotkey scripts

+AmHotkey is a set of [Autohotkey](http://www.autohotkey.com) script that modularize AHK scripts authoring.
+You can consider it a framework.
+Following some preset rules, AHK files from different authors can work together inside a single Autohotkey running instance.

 ## QUICK START

 These scripts have been verified with Autohotkey 1.1.24, and new versions should be OK too.